 Being located further north than the majority of cat and heli-ski destinations in BC means that the tree-line at Skeena is at a much lower elevation.
-With the planned expansion of our skiable area for winter 2021-22, we are opening up the north portion of the Gail Creek zone, which will result in tons of new alpine runs added.
-With this expansion, we will nearly DOUBLE THE SIZE of the skiable terrain, which, in turn, will double the experience!
-The following season we will expand into the Thomlinson zone.
+With the planned expansion of our skiable area, we are opening up the north portion of the Gail Creek zone, which will result in new alpine runs added.

 Within a few years, we plan to create a ‘Cat Assisted Ski Touring Lodge’ in the Natlan sub-range of the Skeena Mountains.
 This range is separate from the main Skeena Cat Skiing areas of the Thomlinson and Gail Creek Mountains.
 A horseshoe-shaped valley provides the perfect location for a ski touring lodge.
 The lodge will be surrounded by big peaks, close to tree skiing runs.
 The morning and late afternoon snowcat lift will allow guests to double their downhill skiing vertical each day while allowing the bulk of the day to be a quiet and peaceful ski touring experience.
 Check out the spectacular Natlan terrain we will use for this future project — coming soon!